LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 So with all of that information we can build a simple sync engine.
-We have a synced helper which encapsulates persistence and sync logic.
+We have a synced helper which connects an observable to the sync engine.

 So we can get the profile from the server, and send it back to the server when we modify it locally.
 It persists to local storage so it loads instantly with the cached data.
 -->